top of page

 Roll Up Your Sleeves Culture:

-Perhaps it is expected you cover front line shifts during slow times at your hotel.
+Perhaps it is expected you cover front-line shifts during slow times at your hotel.
 There are realities to this situation, hotels do not operate in a utopian world.
-This being said, keep a lookout for your balance.
-In most cases managers at hotels should be the insurance policy, short staffed, they're there to help.
-However, when you start spreading the Team too thin and picking up all the shifts yourself, what happens?
+This being said, keep an eye out for your balance.
+In most cases, hotel managers should be the insurance policy, short staffed, they're there to help.
+However, what happens when you start spreading the Team too thin and picking up all the shifts yourself?
 Your insurance policy is gone.
-This is where 60 hour weeks come in, with your hotel running mediocre numbers.
-The short term labor savings look good, but the income statement does not tell the whole story.
+This is where 60-hour weeks come in, with your hotel running mediocre numbers.
+The short-term labour savings look good, but the income statement does not tell the whole story.

 Groundhog Day Culture:

-Do you work at a hotel where you can almost predict your next two months are going to be a disaster?
-Year after year, you find ways to make your life difficult?
+Do you work at a hotel where you can almost predict your next two months will be a disaster?
+Year after year, you find ways to make your life difficult.
 Year after year you do not find enough staff in time.
 Year after year, people start quitting just when you need them the most.
 If this is you, realize that you have more control over your environment than you believe and it may not be an external problem.

 I Had To Do It Culture: